-- any submission prepared in whole or in part, by someone else, including the unauthorized use of generative AI tools (e.g., ChatGPT); - using ideas or direct, verbatim quotations, paraphrased material, algorithms, formulae, scientific or mathematical concepts, or ideas without appropriate acknowledgment in any academic assignment; - using another's data or research findings without appropriate acknowledgement; - submitting a computer program developed in whole or in part by someone else, with or without modifications, as one's own; and - failing to acknowledge sources through the use of proper citations when using another's work and/or failing to use quotations marks.
+- any submission prepared in whole or in part, by someone else, including the unauthorized use of generative AI tools (e.g., ChatGPT) - using ideas or direct, verbatim quotations, paraphrased material, algorithms, formulae, scientific or mathematical concepts, or ideas without appropriate acknowledgment in any academic assignment - using another's data or research findings without appropriate acknowledgement - submitting a computer program developed in whole or in part by someone else, with or without modifications, as one's own - failing to acknowledge sources with proper citations when using another's work and/or failing to use quotations marks."

 Plagiarism is a serious offence that cannot be resolved directly by the course's instructor.

-The Associate Dean of the Faculty conducts a rigorous investigation, including an interview with the student, when an instructor suspects a piece of work has been plagiarized.
-Penalties are not trivial.
-They can include a final grade of "F" for the course.
+The Associate Dean of the Faculty follows a rigorous process for academic integrity allegations, including reviewing documents and interviewing the student, when an instructor suspects a violation has been committed.
+Penalties for violations may include a final grade of "F" for the course.